 The review will be undertaken by a Senior Review Officer who has not been involved in the original decision or management of your claim.

 An internal review is an optional step which can often resolve issues quickly.
 There is no cost for an internal review and TIO aims to complete these reviews within 30 working days.

 All available information will be considered, as well as any new information provided by you.

-To request an Internal Review complete the internal review form and return to your TIO MAC Claims Officer.
+To request an internal review, complete the internal review form and send it by email to email@example.com

 If you are not happy with the outcome of an internal review, or you do not wish to ask for an internal review, you can apply for a "Designated Person" review.

 This is a formal review under the Motor Accidents (Compensation) Act.
 A “Designated Person” is a person qualified to conduct an independent review of a claims decision.